-It may seem obvious, but managing and maintaining data maturity requires deep knowledge of your data.
+It may seem obvious, but managing and maintaining data maturity requires you to have deep knowledge of your data.
 Regular assessments of your data practices will help you understand how your DAM is being used, how it might function more efficiently, and how you can use it to solve organizational problems.

 This assessment is the first step before you begin consolidating data from various systems, applying consistent metadata, changing workflows, or enhancing security.
-Data audits are also an excellent opportunity to declutter your database regularly.
+Data audits are also a great opportunity to declutter your database on a regular basis.